CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 * <img width="30" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/718efab0-8f7e-491e-b19c-e84fac227e66"> **Amazon Managed Blockchain** is a service that you can use to create and manage blockchain networks with open-source frameworks.
 Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.
 * <img width="30" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/3083bb74-3978-46af-a25f-4863560abd6d"> **Amazon ElastiCache** is a service that adds caching layers on top of your databases to help improve the read times of common requests.
 It supports two types of data stores: Redis and Memcached.
 * <img width="30" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/4e682c4d-6d97-4e54-992a-8bedaeb9decc"> **Amazon DynamoDB Accelerator (DAX)** is an in-memory cache for DynamoDB.
 It helps improve response times from single-digit milliseconds to microseconds.
+* **AWS Glue** is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytic.

 </details>